-Baptists conduct “believer’s baptism,” as opposed “infant baptism,” because they believe that only people who confess their sins and profess faith in Christ should be baptized.
+Baptists conduct “believer’s baptism,” as opposed to “infant baptism,” because they believe that only people who confess their sins and profess faith in Christ should be baptized.
 This rules out baptizing infants because of their inability to hold and express these convictions.

-Believers Baptism vs Infant Baptism: Comparison Chart
+Believers Baptism vs. Infant Baptism: Comparison Chart

-Not surprisingly, Baptists have different terms, different purposes and different Scripture references for baptism as they see it.
+Not surprisingly, Baptists have different terms, different purposes, and different Scripture references for baptism as they see it.
 The chart below will help the reader gain a general understanding of the differences between the positions.

 |Baptist Beliefs||Infant Baptism|

 |Adherents||Baptist churches; certain other Protestant groups (e.g., Assemblies of God)||Roman Catholicism; Eastern Orthodox; Protestants: Presbyterian, Methodist, Lutherans|